chaxus/ran/packages/docs/src/article/designMode.md

 ### 5.1 Decorative pattern

-> Decorator Pattern：The design pattern that adds new functionality to an existing object without changing its structure is called the decorator pattern, which acts as a wrapper around an existing class.
+> Decorator Pattern: The design pattern that adds new functionality to an existing object without changing its structure is called the decorator pattern, which acts as a wrapper around an existing class.

 You can think of decorators as equipment purchased by game characters, such as heroes in LOL who start the game with only basic attack power and mana.
 However, after the purchase of equipment, you can enjoy the output bonus brought by the equipment when triggering attacks and skills.
 We can understand the purchase of equipment to give the hero's attack and skill related methods decorated.